 6. Making influencer marketing convert

-Influencer marketing doesn’t stop at awareness.
-Today, it drives the entire shopping journey, from scroll to checkout.
-Thanks to in-app tools and smarter ad strategies, creators are no longer just promoters, they’re part of your conversion engine.
+Influencer marketing isn't just for awareness.
+It drives the entire shopping journey, from scroll to checkout.
+Because of in-app tools and smarter ad strategies, creators are no longer just promoters, they’re part of your conversion engine.

 Here’s how brands are turning influencer content into sales: